publishpress/PublishPress-Future/readme.txt

 * FIXED: Fix default future action type on custom post types;
 * FIXED: First letter of future actions log is not capitalized on some messages in the popup view;
 * FIXED: Fix log message when actions related to taxonomy terms run;
-* FIXED: Fix warning displayed in the classic editor if a taxonomy is not properly selected, #453;
-* FIXED: Fix typo in a message when a taxonomy is not properly selected;
-* FIXED: Fix a blank post type label in the Arguments column in the Actions Log list when a post type is not registered anymore;

 = [3.0.0] - [13 Jun, 2023] =